ChilliCream/graphql-workshop/docs/3-understanding-dataLoader.md

     Using `DBContext` pooling allows us to issue a `DBContext` instance for each field needing one.
 But instead of creating a `DBContext` instance for every field and throwing it away after using it, we are renting so fields and requests can reuse it.

-1. Head over to the `Startup.cs` and replace `services.AddDbContext` with `services.AddPooledDbContextFactory`.
+1. Head over to the `Startup.cs` and add `services.AddPooledDbContextFactory` after `services.AddDbContext`.

    old:
    `services.AddDbContext<ApplicationDbContext>(options => options.UseSqlite("Data Source=conferences.db"));`